dmascia/dmascia/README.md

-👋 Hi, I'm Dave Mascia!
+👋 Hi, I'm David Mascia!
 I’m a software engineer focused on harnessing technology to make significant impacts in the tech industry and beyond.

 ## About Me
 As a highly skilled Software Engineer and Founder with over 15 years of experience, I specialize in delivering scalable, high-performance custom software solutions across various industries.
 Throughout my career, I have developed and architected complex web applications using technologies such as JavaScript, React, Next.js, Node.js, SQL, driving significant business growth, operational efficiency, and customer satisfaction.